J-Grizz/Interactive-iPhone/README.md

 ## Installing Locally

-First you will want get a copy of the repository in your local file system.
+First, you will want to get a copy of the repository in your local file system.
 You can do this by clicking on the green `Clone or Download` button in the top right corner of the repository and then either downloading it as zip folder or copying the URL and using the command:
 ```
 git clone <repository url>
 ```
 to create a copy of the repository in whichever directory the command was run from.

-Next you will want to navigate to the project directory:
+Next, you will want to navigate to the project directory:
 ```
 cd <path to directory>
 ```